 While HCD recognizes that some single-family stick- built housing was impacted by DR-4683, information provided through FEMA and SBA data as well as DCMP and local governments did not indicate eligible households for CDBG-DR resources.
-Other funding sources, such as, HOME Program or the State funded CalHOME Program are a better match for the impacted stick-built population.
+Other funding sources, such as HOME Program or the State funded CalHOME Program are a better match for the impacted stick-built population.
 Furthermore, HCD has partnered with state public agencies to monitor for any mold related health impacts in DR-4683 impacted counties.
 As of January 22, 2024, California Department of Public Health's Center for Preparedness and Response (CPR) and Environmental Health Epidemiology Investigations (EHEI) both report having no collected data indicating post flood outbreaks or clusters of health impacts related to mold exposure in DR-4683 counties.
 CDPH CPR checked their Regional Disaster Medical Health Specialists/Coordinators (RDMHS/C) reports for any post flood mold related health impacts occurring at the local level and found none.

-How Program will Promote Housing for Vulnerable Populations
+How Program will Promote Housing for Susceptible Populations

-Applicants eligible for the Manufactured Home Replacement and Elevation Program funding must be LMI and the unit must be primary residence located in the MID counties.
-Residences must have experienced FEMA defined minor or major damage in the qualifying disaster.
+Applicants eligible for the Manufactured Home Replacement and Elevation Program funding must be LMI and the unit must be their primary residence located in mobilehome parks in the MID counties.
+Residences must have experienced at least \$3,000 in damage to the MHU from the qualifying disaster as evidenced by FEMA's Preliminary Damage Assessment.
+The \$3,000 damage level is the minimum threshold for HUD's definition of Minor-High damage.
 The 2023 flood damages had different levels of water damage inside the impacted units.
 A minor damage poses health and safety risk to disaster survivors and their housing needs especially for MHU.
 Information provided by DCMP, and local governments identified senior household impacted by flooding in mobilehome parks that had unmet needs.

 Since, MHUs represent a significant portion of the non-deed restricted affordable housing stock in DR-4683 MID counties.
-This program will fill the gap for the vulnerable population of MHU owners and provide sustainable and resilient housing options.
-Program will also pay for enhanced elevation of 2 or 3 feet above 100-year flood levels to ensure long-term sustainability and resiliency.
-If the rehabilitation cost exceeds the purchasing a new MHU, this program will replace the unit and provide for anchoring and elevation when appropriate.
-New MHU are built to higher standards and will provide safe and affordable housing for longer period of time.
+This program will fill the gap for the susceptible population of MHU owners and provide sustainable and resilient housing options.
+This program will also pay for enhanced elevation of 2 feet above Base Flood Elevation (BFE) or higher if required by locally adopted regulations known as Design Flood Elevation (DFE) to ensure long-term sustainability and resiliency.
+If the rehabilitation cost exceeds the purchasing of a new MHU, this program will replace the unit and provide for anchoring and elevation when appropriate.
+New MHU's are built to higher standards and will provide safe and affordable housing for a longer period of time.